Control features on your Mac

 If you want to change the top row of keys to work as standard function keys without holding the Fn key, follow these steps:

 - Select "Use F1, F2, etc. keys as standard function keys".

-If you don't see 'Use F1, F2, etc. keys as standard function keys'
+If you can't see "Use F1, F2, etc. keys as standard function keys"

-If you don't see 'Use F1, F2, etc. keys as standard function keys', you might be using a keyboard not made by Apple.
-These keyboards might need a utility to change the keyboard functions.
+If you can't see "Use F1, F2, etc. keys as standard function keys", you may be using a keyboard that's not made by Apple.
+These keyboards may need a utility to change the keyboard functions.
 Check with your keyboard manufacturer for more information.